woof84/kianravaei/_works/2020-1-10-a-litany-in-time-of-plague.md

     </div>
 </blockquote>

 Suddenly, we all find ourselves imploring this invisible enemy to “have mercy on us.”
-I aim, through this music, to mourn the millions dead, echo the existential fear of the living, and offer, with utmost sincerity, hope for the future.
+I aim, through this music, to mourn the countless dead, echo the existential fear of the living, and offer, with utmost sincerity, hope for the future.